 There are three active pieces of legislation in Ontario that specifically address accessibility: the Human Rights Code, Ontarians with Disabilities Act, 2001, and Accessibility for Ontarians with Disabilities Act, 2005.

-The Ontario Human Rights Code provides for equal rights and opportunities, and freedom from discrimination based on grounds of age, ancestry, race, ethnic origin, sex, family status, sexual orientation or disability.
+The Ontario Human Rights Code (link is external) provides for equal rights and opportunities, and freedom from discrimination based on grounds of age, ancestry, race, ethnic origin, sex, family status, sexual orientation or disability.
 It recognizes the dignity and worth of every person in Ontario.

-The Ontarians with Disabilities Act (ODA) supports the right of people with disabilities to enjoy equal opportunities and participate fully in Ontario.
+The Ontarians with Disabilities Act (link is external) supports the right of people with disabilities to enjoy equal opportunities and participate fully in Ontario.
 The purpose of the Act is to improve opportunities for people with disabilities.